DigitalPhonetics/IMS-Toucan/README.md

 #### Pretrained Models

 You don't need to use pretrained models, but it can speed things up tremendously.
-Go into the release section and download the aligner model, the HiFiGAN model and the multi-lingual-multi-speaker FastSpeech2 model.
-Place them in *Models/Aligner/aligner.pt*, *Models/HiFiGAN_combined/best.pt* and *Models/FastSpeech2_Meta/best.pt*.
+We will add a script in the near future that downloads them automatically from the GitHub release page and puts them into the appropriate directories.

 ---

 ## Creating a new Pipeline 🦆

-To create a new pipeline to train a HiFiGAN vocoder, you only need a set of audio files.
+To create a new pipeline to train an Avocodo vocoder, you only need a set of audio files.
 To create a new pipeline for a FastSpeech 2, you need audio files, corresponding text labels, and an already trained Aligner model to estimate the duration information that FastSpeech 2 needs as input.

-### Build a HiFi-GAN Pipeline
+### Build an Avocodo Pipeline

+This should not be necessary, because we provide a pretrained model and one of the key benefits of vocoders in general is how incredibly speaker independent they are.
+But in case you want to train your own anyway, here are the
-In the directory called
+instructions: In the directory called
-*Utility* there is a file called
-*file_lists.py*.
-In this file you should write a function that returns a list of all the absolute paths to each of the audio files in your dataset as strings.
+You will need a function to return the list of all the absolute paths to each of the audio files in your dataset as strings.
+If you already have a *path_to_transcript_dict* of your data for FastSpeech 2 training, you can simply take the keys of the dict and transform them into a list.

 Then go to the directory *TrainingInterfaces/TrainingPipelines*.
-In there, make a copy of any existing pipeline that has HiFiGAN in its name.
+In there, make a copy of any existing pipeline that has Avocodo in its name.
 We will use this as reference and only make the necessary changes to use the new dataset.
-Import the function you have just written as
-*get_file_list*.
-Now look out for a variable called *model_save_dir*.
+Look out for a variable called *model_save_dir*.
 This is the default directory that checkpoints will be saved into, unless you specify another one when calling the training script.
 Change it to whatever you like.
+Then pass the list of paths to the instanciation of the Dataset.

 Now you need to add your newly created pipeline to the pipeline dictionary in the file *run_training_pipeline.py* in the top level of the toolkit.
 In this file, import the